Eckohaus/Angular_Momentum_Reaction_Engine/General/Legal/Intellectual_Property/Current_Questions/Intel/SVD_Script.md

 ##### Single Value Decomposition (SVD)
 ##### (SVD) = (-Z)

-###### This equation establishes a negative Z field of eigenvslues.
+###### This equation establishes a negative Z field of eigenvalues.
 And therefore it is a subtractive differential.
 It creates a multi variable matrix where 1 unit of energy becomes divided across the electromagnetic spectrum.

 ###### In a binary stack within a spectral plane.
 The values assigned within this field equation are represented as :